terminalcmd/The-Odin-Project-Recipes/README.md

 HTML Project for links of the recipes

 It is very basic HTML Project
-It contain a recipe of a dish
+It contain a recipe of some dish